smoab/docstrange/README.md

 # LLM Data Converter v2.0.0

-Convert any document, text, or URL into LLM-ready data format with advanced neural OCR capabilities powered by state-of-the-art pre-trained models.
+Convert any document, text, or URL into LLM-ready data format with advanced intelligent document processing capabilities powered by pre-trained models.

 ## Installation